-Frank LoVecchio, MD, is a medical toxicologist at the Banner Good Samaritan Poison and Drug Information Referral Center.
+Frank LoVecchio, MD, is a medical toxicologist at the Banner Poison and Drug Information Center.

-Question: Pesticides have become a growing concern of mine.
+Question: Pesticides have become a growing concern for me.
 Is it worth spending more when it comes to buying organic?

 Answer: As summer approaches, we all look forward to buying sweet fruits and crispy veggies, but today we are faced with the dilemma of potentially unhealthy pesticides on our healthy produce.